Emceelamb/curriculum-vitae/content.md

   city: New York City
   achievements:
     - Designed and developed a data driven web app with Next.js/ TypeScript with FastAPI to demo a near-real-time NLP pipeline for an investor conference which led to immediate investment leads
-    - Productized a demo app by implementing a user account system using Django Rest Framework authentication to Next.js app and assisted with implementing Stripe subscription for web app
+    - Productized a demo app by implementing a user account system using Django Rest Framework authentication to Next.js app and implementing a Stripe subscription
     - Conducted user interviews, designed mockup in Figma, and created a component library for interactive graphs using D3.js and three.js to visualize complex datasets in the biology and finance domains
     - Developed microservice Docker development environment and deployment including FastAPI, Next.js, Certbot, Django, and NGINX on GCP Cloud Compute Engine to simplify onboarding of new team members
 - years: Jan 2021-- \newline Apr 2022